-Are you interested in helping create a strong, vibrant, local food system?
+Want to help create a strong and vibrant, local food system?

-Consider volunteering with New Entry!
-We welcome new volunteers who bring energy, creativity, knowledge, and fun to our work.
-We strive to build relationships with our volunteers so that we may learn from one another.
-Our dedicated volunteers are vital to the success of our programs and our work transforming the food system, in New England and beyond.
+Volunteer with New Entry!
+We welcome people who bring energy, creativity, knowledge, and fun to our work.
+We strive to build relationships and community with our volunteers so that we may learn from one another.
+Our dedicated volunteers are vital to the success of our programs and our work transforming the food system, in Massachusetts, New England and beyond.

-• Become a Site Coordinator with the Food Hub- Greet CSA members and make sure they get their shares.
-Tuesday afternoons June - October at Condon Shell, Medford and Waldorf School at Moraine Farm, Beverly.
+Food Hub Site Coordinator: Greet our CSA members and make sure they get their weekly produce shares.
+Tuesday afternoons from June to October at our farm in Beverly, MA.

 The Great Pumpkin Smash: During The Great Pumpkin Smash, hosted in November, we had over